TKremer00/ImdbRenamer/README.md

 ### Example (old, V1.1 and before)
 if serie is <a href="https://www.imdb.com/title/tt0944947/">Game of Thrones</a> :<br>
-java imdbRenamer.jar title/tt0944947/ "S1 E%d"(template of files) "Game of Thrones"(optional)
+java ImdbRenamer.jar title/tt0944947/ "S1 E%d"(template of files) "Game of Thrones"(optional)